Barklc/Ulfric.ColonyAddOns/README.md

 # Ulfric.ColonyAddOns
-Adds additional blocks, jobs, new mineable locks and new chat commands.
+Adds additional blocks, jobs, new mineable blocks and new chat commands.

 This mod adds: